alanshaw/innerhtml/README.md

 #### options.append

-Setting this to true will cause the writable stream to append to the existing content of the node instead of replacing it.
+Setting this to true will cause the writable stream to append to the existing contents of the node instead of replacing it.

+#### options.clone

+When `objectMode` is set to true, setting this option to true causes the writeable stream to clone the node written to it before it is appended to `element`.
+It allows a readable stream to pipe to multiple destinations when in `objectMode`.